 As a singer/songwriter, Bumi is inspired by the journey of life, the emotional spectrum of the human experience and the opportunity to drive positive change using art and music as the mechanism of empowerment.
 "I feel like I have earned the right to stimulate other people's consciousness with something that isn't generic but ultimately unique."

 In 2011, Bumi received the Womatt Best of British (BOB) Award for Best Solo Newcomer and was also nominated for two BEFFTA awards "Best Female Act" and "Best Female UK Based Afro-Caribbean Act".
-Her Debut EP 'Feather Pearl' will be released in Summer 2012.
+Her Debut EP 'Feather Pearl' will be released in 2014.

-- FRIDA: Female Revolution in Dance & Art Cre8 Lifestyle Centre, The Old Baths, 80 Eastway, Hackney Wick02 March 2013
+- FRIDA: Female Revolution in Dance & Art Cre8 Lifestyle Centre, The Old Baths, 80 Eastway, Hackney Wick - March 2013

 - The Regal Rooms, Distillers Arms, 64 Fulham Palace Rd, London

 - Stratford Circus with the Yoruba Women's Choir

 - Special Guest at the 'NATIVE SUN' Album Launch, Bedroom Bar, 62 Rivington Street, Shoreditch

 - London 2012 Festival, 'Lyrix Organix: Relay' Tour (commissioned by the Mayor of London)